Skip to main content

 For practice and qualifying (or session live reference): Press play when the pit exit opens and cars start leaving the garage.

-From this point, all live sensors update in sync with what you see on screen.
+From this point, the replayed live sensors follow what you see on screen.

 Step 5 - Control playback